Evan Ravski, Assistant Rabbi

 Rabbi Ravski grew up in a Conservative home and congregation in Woodbridge, CT.
 His comfort with Judaism came both from his parents and extended family and from his studies at Conservative Movement institutions, including attending Ezra Academy, a Schechter Day School (K-8th grades) and being a camper at Camp Ramah in Palmer for 13 years.

-In his free time, Rabbi Ravski likes to cook, read, ski, watch television and travel with his wife Abby; however, now most of their free time is taken up by the newest addition to their family, their son Judah.
-More recently he has begun playing golf and loves to grill.
+In his free time, Rabbi Ravski likes to cook (grill season is every season), read, ski, watch television, and travel with his wife Abby; however, now most of their free time is taken up playing and exploring the world with their two young boys, Judah and Asher.

 Rabbi Ravski can be reached through the Olam Tikvah office or at email@example.com.